Tinkerforge/doc/en/source/Software/API_Bindings_Mathematica.rst

 As SystemFile
 ^^^^^^^^^^^^^

-To install the bindings as Systemfile copy the ``Tinkerforge.dll`` file to Mathematica's SystemFiles folder for .NET/Link.
+To install the bindings as SystemFile copy the ``Tinkerforge.dll`` file to Mathematica's SystemFiles folder for .NET/Link.
 On Windows the SystemFiles folder for .NET/Link for Mathematica 9 is located here (for Mathematica 10 replace ``9.0`` by ``10.0``)::